-Our secured credit facilities with Wells Fargo Capital Finance LLC (the "Wells Facility") and MUFG Union Bank, N.A. (the "Union Bank Facility," and together with the Wells Facility, our "Credit Facilities") our Convertible Senior Notes, our 2019 Notes, our 2024 Notes, our 2017 Asset-Backed Notes and our 2021 Asset-Backed Notes (as each term is defined below) contain financial and operating covenants that could restrict our business activities, including our ability to declare dividends if we default under certain provisions.
+Our secured credit facilities with Wells Fargo Capital Finance LLC (the "Wells Facility") and MUFG Union Bank, N.A. (the "Union Bank Facility," and together with the Wells Facility, our "Credit Facilities") our Convertible Senior Notes, our 2019 Notes, our 2024 Notes and our 2021 Asset-Backed Notes (as each term is defined below) contain financial and operating covenants that could restrict our business activities, including our ability to declare dividends if we default under certain provisions.

-As of December 31, 2014, we did not have any outstanding borrowings under our Credit Facilities.
-In addition, as of December 31, 2014, we had approximately \$190.2 million of indebtedness outstanding incurred by our SBIC subsidiaries, approximately \$17.7 million in aggregate principal amount of 6.00% convertible senior notes (the "Convertible Senior Notes"), approximately \$170.4 million in aggregate principal amount of 7.00% senior notes due 2019 (the "2019 Notes"), approximately \$103.0 million in aggregate principal amount of 6.25% senior notes due 2024 (the "2024 Notes"), approximately \$16.0 million in aggregate principal amount of fixed rate asset-backed notes issued in December 2012 (the "2017 Asset-Backed Notes") in connection with our \$230.7 million debt securitization (the "2012 Debt Securitization")\ and approximately \$129.3 million in aggregate principal amount of fixed rate asset-backed notes issued in November 2014 (the "2021 Asset-Backed Notes" together with the 2017 Asset Backed Notes, the "Asset-Backed Notes") in connection with our \$237.4 million debt securitization (the "2014 Debt Securitization," together with the 2012 Debt Securitization, the "Debt Securitizations").
+As of December 31, 2015, we had approximately \$50.0 million of indebtedness outstanding on the Wells Facility.
+In addition, as of December 31, 2015, we had approximately \$190.2 million of indebtedness outstanding incurred by our SBIC subsidiaries, approximately \$17.6 million in aggregate principal amount of 6.00% convertible senior notes (the "Convertible Senior Notes"), approximately \$110.4 million in aggregate principal amount of 7.00% notes due 2019 (the "2019 Notes"), approximately \$103.0 million in aggregate principal amount of 6.25% notes due 2024 (the "2024 Notes") and approximately \$129.3 million in aggregate principal amount of fixed rate asset-backed notes issued in November 2014 (the "2021 Asset-Backed Notes") in connection with our \$237.4 million debt securitization (the "2014 Debt Securitization").